-On the other hand, our results suggest that even interventions which increase completion of important college and financial aid milestones may be insufficient to increase lower-income student representation at America's selective colleges and universities if they are not paired with parallel investments to increase admissions and affordability.
-The average institutional net price among colleges in students' accepted choice set in our experimental sample was \$10,925 even for students from the lowest-income households (less than \$30k).
-Consistent with conclusions from Chetty et al. (2020) and Chetty, Deming, and Friedman (2023), revisions to admissions practices at selective colleges and universities (e.g. ending legacy preferences) and additional public and private investments to increase affordability at a broader set of selective institutions are likely necessary to meaningfully increase lower-income student representation--and in turn contribute to greater intergenerational income mobility--at selective institutions in the U.S.
+colleges and universities if they are not paired with parallel investments to increase admissions and affordability.
+Consistent with conclusions from Chetty et al. (2020) and Chetty, Deming, and Friedman (2023), revisions to admissions practices at selective colleges and universities (e.g. ending legacy preferences) and additional public and private investments to increase affordability at a broader set of selective institutions are likely necessary to meaningfully increase lower-income student representation at selective institutions in the U.S., and in turn contribute to greater intergenerational income mobility in the U.S.